In the Meantime (Helmet song)

 "In the Meantime" is a song from the American alternative metal band Helmet's second album Meantime.
 It was nominated for the Grammy Award for Best Metal Performance in 1992.

 Recording and production

 The song was recorded by Steve Albini and later remixed by Andy Wallace.
 Wallace's style of mixing, which involves (among other things) triggered samples and a cleaner more polished sound, irritated Albini.
 Later, when in negotiations to record Nirvana's In Utero, he stipulated a clause be added to his contract stating that Wallace would not be allowed to remix the album, after he had mixed Nevermind, which was released nine months before Meantime.

+Music Video

+The music video follows the band, mostly in black and white, with cuts of both a small child playing with various toys, and women working in factories.

 Cover versions

 The song was covered by Soulfly on their 2004 album Prophecy, and by Pig Destroyer on their compilation album Painter of Dead Girls.
 I Am Become Death covered the song for the song-for-song tribute album to the original Meantime album called "Meantime (Redux)" which was released in 2016.
 In 2018, Lamb of God covered the song and it is featured in the band's cover album Legion: XX (under their original name Burn the Priest).